SJTU-ECTL/TFASC/TFASC main program/readme.md

 # Target Function Approximation for Stochastic Circuit Minimization (TFASC)

-This project implements the efficient method of target function approximation for stochastic circuit minimization.
-Given an error bound, the program finds a minimized SC circuit with the approximation error over the target function satisfying the error bound.
+This project implements the efficient method to find a minimized SC circuit with the approximation error over the target function satisfying the given error bound.

 Related papers:
 - [1]: Exploring Target Function Approximation for Stochastic Circuit Minimization (Chen and Qian, 2020)

+## Important Notes

+- Currently this program only includes the Dynamic Approximation (DA) method proposed in [1] as the best one among all the 3 proposed methods.
+Later on we will add the remaining Perturbation method (PER) and the Degree-Precision Scanning (DPS) method here.
+- Since the program requires the EDA tools [ABC](http://people.eecs.berkeley.edu/~alanmi/abc/) and [MVSIS](https://ptolemy.berkeley.edu/projects/embedded/mvsis/), please download the appropriate executable files or compile the source codes in your OS.
+Make sure to put the executable files of both ABC and MVSIS into `./tool_dir/`.
+For ABC, also put the script `abc.rc` in this directory.
+- This program also calls some PERL scripts for text parsing purpose.
+Therefore, please make sure PERL is installed on your OS.

 ## Requirements

-- OS: 32-bit Linux (since the tool MVSIS used here cannot be run in 64-bit OS currently)
+- OS: 32-bit Linux (since the executable file of MVSIS used here cannot run in a 64-bit OS currently; 32-bit Ubuntu 16.04 LTS recommended)
 - gcc
 - g++
 - make